sarthak-jain37/Pokemon-Game/README.md

 # Future Enhancements

-1. Implementation of Accuracy and Evasion.
-2. Changing the model to a 6 v 6 battle to add more depth.
+1. Changing the model to a 6 v 6 battle to add more depth.
+2. Adding IVs and EVs
+3. New Rival AI
+4. Status Conditions like SLEEP, BURN, POISON, PARALYSIS, FREEZE.
+5. Add Dual Type Pokemon